-The Hottest Nursery Trends for 2020
+The Hottest Nursery Trends Right Now

 If you’re expecting a baby on the way, you’ve probably spent countless hours surfing the internet to find inspiration for baby’s new room.
 Wondering what the hot nursery trends are right now?
 As a nursery designer and creator of baby bedding lines, I get a sneak peek at the themes and decor choices families are gravitating toward and what’s about to soar in popularity.
 Here, some of my favorite fresh nursery trends for this year.